 Determine the amount of deferred foreign income included in net income under IRC section 965 for the taxable year.
+Also include the amount of wages not deducted from income in the current taxable year and used for the calculation of the federal Employee Retention Credit under CARES Act Sec.
+2301; TCDTR20 Sec.
+206 and 207; and/or ARPA Sec.
+9651.
 Enter the shareholder's pro rata share of this amount on line 15.